How to use Excel as a Drawing Tool

 that can be quickly copied and pasted into any Excel document —

-And the Systems2win safety and haz mat icons are ideally sized for formatted for the Standard Work templates.
+And the Systems2win safety and haz mat icons are ideally sized for the Standard Work templates.

 Tip: Watch the training video for the To Do List template